-When it comes to security and user privacy, Opera has a couple of great features to offer.
+Regarding security and user privacy, Opera offers a couple of great features.
 First off, there’s a built-in adblocker.

-The adblocker will block all ads as well as trackers that keep a log of your browsing activity in order to give you personalized ads.
+The adblocker will block all ads and trackers that keep a log of your browsing activity to give you personalized ads.

-At any time, you can easily see the number of blocked ads and trackers for the current page.
+You can easily see the number of blocked ads and trackers for the current page at any time.
 If you want, you can even see the names of individual trackers.

-The browser also has its own Ethereum-based crypto wallet.
-This feature is available on both mobile and desktop versions, but to use it, you first need to create your wallet on the mobile version of the app and then connect the wallet to your PC.
+The browser also has its Ethereum-based crypto wallet.
+This feature is available on mobile and desktop versions, but to use it, you first need to create your wallet on the app’s mobile version and then connect it to your PC.

-Lastly, the browser has a VPN that will protect your IP address from hackers.
+Lastly, the browser has a VPN to protect your IP address from hackers.
 By using this feature, you can make your browsing sessions completely private.

-It’s worth mentioning that the VPN offers three locations to choose from, and the speed can vary depending on the location that you choose.
+It’s worth mentioning that the VPN offers three locations to choose from, and the speed can vary depending on the location that you prefer.

-It’s important to mention that the VPN is completely free and it comes with no data caps, so you can browse the web privately without any restrictions.
+It’s important to mention that the VPN is free and comes with no data caps.
+So, you can browse the web privately without any restrictions.

-The VPN feature isn’t enabled by default, and to enable it you’ll have to dive into the settings page and enable it manually from there.
+The VPN feature isn’t enabled by default, and to allow it to, you’ll have to dive into the settings page and help it manually from there.

-Right of the bat, Brave Browser comes with adblocker enabled, so you’ll start blocking those pesky ads as soon as you start your browser.
+Right off the bat, Brave Browser comes with adblocker enabled, so you’ll start blocking those pesky ads as soon as you start your browser.

-At any time, you can open the Brave Shields section and see how many items have been blocked on the current page.
+You can open the Brave Shields section at any time and see how many items have been blocked on the current page.

-Each section can be expanded, allowing you to easily see all individual blocked items by their name, and you can even choose if you want to allow certain scripts to run on the page while blocking the rest.
+Each section can be expanded, allowing you to easily see all individual blocked items by their name.
+Also, you can choose if you want certain scripts to run on the page while blocking the rest.

-Most of the settings can be customized, so you can choose how strict the ad and tracking protection will be, and the same applies to fingerprinting protection.
+Most settings can be customized, so you can choose how strict the ad and tracking protection will be.
+The same applies to fingerprinting protection.